Accreditation, Placement and Licensure

-The Office of Accreditation, Placement and Licensure (APL) at The Ohio State University has a primary mission to help monitor and support the university's educator preparation programs that lead to a PK-12 state license in teaching, administration or pupil services.
+The Office of Accreditation, Placement and Licensure (APL) monitors and supports all Ohio State educator preparation programs that lead to a PK-12 state license in teaching, administration or pupil services.

 APL partners across communities to envision and promote equity, innovation, and continuous improvement within education.

 The Office of Accreditation, Placement, and Licensure (APL) serves as the headquarters for data collection and analysis in the preparation of reports to both state and federal accreditation bodies.
 The data collected by the APL is shared with the Unit, as well as each individual program, for continuous review (and improvement).
 These reviews ensure that our programs are aligned with professional standards, producing high-quality teachers and other PK-12 professionals.

 The philosophy of The Ohio State University Educator Preparation Programs is based upon a reciprocal relationship between theory and practice, using research to inform our programs.

 Field experiences are paramount to the success of the students in our educator preparation programs.
 APL provides support to students, program representatives and mentor educators as they prepare for and progress through observations, student teaching, and internships.

 Program Representatives who have been granted roles in one or more web applications can sign into the APL Web Application Suite: Program Enrollment Verification (PEV) and Placement Applications.